 NOTE 3: When "anyUeInd" attribute is present, "appId" attribute, "afServiceId" attribute or the combination of "snssai" attribute and "dnn" attribute shall be provided.
 When the feature "AfGuideURSP" is supported, only the "afServiceId" attribute shall be provided for providing guidance for URSP determination.

+NOTE x: The attribute may be present when the individual UE identifier (i.e. "gpsi", "ueIpv4", "ueIpv6" or "ueMac" attribute) is present.